Pray for Death: Cast

+Production

+When the film was showcased at the Cannes Film Festival, it had a runtime of 123 minutes and was unrated following an X rating from the Motion Picture Association.
+The film was edited down to 92 minutes and awarded an R rating.

 Reception

 The film was unfavorably viewed by some film critics.

 USA Today critic and "drive-in" movie reviewer Joe Bob Briggs both praised Sho Kosugi, stating "Sho Kosugi ... the hottest kick since Chuck Norris and Bruce Lee"! and Briggs praising Kosugi as "the best kung fu man since Bruce Lee" and ranked the film high on his 10-best list for 1986.
+The last sentence in a review associated with TV Guide reads: "PRAY FOR DEATH isn't merely a good Ninja film, it's a good film, period."

 Home video

 Pray for Death was released on Blu-ray by Arrow Releasing on a special edition, which contains the following: